wonop-io/rush/README.md

 source $HOME/.cargo/env
 ```

-If you are on Apple Silicon, `rushd` will cross compile all your components into `x86` docker images to make sure that you can deploy them from Apple Silicon onto a Kubernetes cluster.
-In order to perform cross compiliation, `rushd` requires `Docker` and `buildx` to be installed alongside with an `x86_64` toolchain.
+If you are on Apple Silicon, `rush` will cross compile all your components into `x86` docker images to make sure that you can deploy them from Apple Silicon onto a Kubernetes cluster.
+In order to perform cross compiliation, `rush` requires `Docker` and `buildx` to be installed alongside with an `x86_64` toolchain.
 This  can be installed via brew:

 ```sh
 arch -arm64 brew install SergioBenitez/osxct/x86_64-unknown-linux-gnu